ITMO-NSS-team/oil-field-modelling/README.md

 # The toolbox for the oil fields modelling

 This repository contains the toolbox for the oil fields modelling and analysis (oil forecasting, seismic slices classification, etc).
-The Volve field is used a case study.
+The Volve field is used as a case study.

+## Oil production forecasting

+The 'production_forecasting' folder contains the oil_production_forecasting_problem.py script, that allows forecasting oil production with a different model (CRMIP, ML-based, hybrid, composite, etc).

+To execute and optimise the forecasting models, the [FEDOT Framework](https://github.com/nccr-itmo/FEDOT) is used.

 ## Seismic analysis
-The 'seismic_analysis' folder contains jupiter notebook seismic_inversion.ipynb.
-Notebook shows how to convert a segy file to numpy.array format, perform an inversion operation on the resulting data,  and prepare training and validation data sets of seimic time slices images.
+The 'seismic_analysis' folder contains Jupiter notebook seismic_inversion.ipynb.
+The notebook shows how to convert a .segy file to NumPy array format, perform an inversion operation on the resulting data,  and prepare training and validation data sets of seismic time slices images.
 The CNN baseline model for binary image classification is also implemented.

-## Oil production forecasting

-The 'production_forecasting' folder contains the oil_production_forecasting_problem.py script, that allow to forecast oil production with different model (CRMIP, ML-based, hybrid, composite, etc).
+To find the optimal CNN architecture, the [FEDOT-NAS tool](https://github.com/ITMO-NSS-team/nas-fedot) is used.